jasontmckee/WiFiLegoTrain/README.md

 ### REST API

-All POST calls should be in application/x-www-form-urlencoded format
+All POST calls should be in form-data format

 **`POST /api/control`**